olsonadr/cpp_panels/README.md

   - [ ] pipe()
   - [ ] dup2()
   - [ ] Using <stdio.h> and <unistd.h> instead of <iostream> (use printf (maybe write with pipes later)).
+- Misc:
   - [x] Change character buffers to 1D